hbckleikamp/CHEW/README.md

 Since MSFragger relies on an individual download liscence it should be manually downloaded: download MSFragger 3.5 .jar file from http://msfragger-upgrader.nesvilab.org/upgrader/, move to CHEW directory and extract contents
-CHEW is not compatible with mac/osx systems, as they require DIAMOND to be run externally.
+CHEW is not compatible with mac/osx systems, as they require DIAMOND to be run through miniconda.

-msconvert must also be downloaded manually from https://proteowizard.sourceforge.io/download.html and added to the default path of the operating system
+msconvert must also be downloaded manually from https://proteowizard.sourceforge.io/download.html and added to the default path of the operating system.

 To allow easy lowest common ancestor annotation and compatibility with GTDB and NCBI taxonomies, the script `2_Create_taxdf.py` creates a rank normalized file containing all lineages fro GTDB and NCBI, and also flags NCBI taxids based for Dump-taxa (unclassified or uncultured sequences)

-Additionally, it needs a clustered database, an unclustered database, and a unclusterd diamond database.
+Additionally, it needs a clustered database, an unclustered database, and an unclustered diamond database.
 To function properly, headers of the unclustered database need to be prepped to a CHEW compatible format, which means the id of each fasta header should contain the "taxonomy id", as such >Accession|...|"taxonomy id".
-This header renaming is automated during database prepping.
+This header-renaming is automated during database prepping.

 Downloading, prepping of databases and diamond database construction is done automatically with `4_Download_unclustered_database.py`
-This script can download a variety of different databases UniProtKB (default) Swiss-Prot, TrEMBL, Uniref100,90,50 RefSeq, NCBI_NR and GTDB
+This script can download a variety of different databases, such as: UniProtKB (default) Swiss-Prot, TrEMBL, UniRef100,90,50 RefSeq, NCBI_NR and GTDB databases.
-The database prepping function is also included as standalone in `db_prepper.py` Additionally, there are several arguments supplied when prepping the CHEW database, which as default includes: removal of Eukaryotic sequences, removal of Dump taxa, euqating I and J to L, removal of Ambiguous amino acids.
+The database prepping function is also included as standalone in `db_prepper.py`.
+Additionally, there are several arguments supplied when prepping the CHEW database, which as default include: removal of Eukaryotic sequences, removal of Dump taxa, equating I and J to L and removal of Ambiguous amino acids.
-Eeach of these parameters can be changed manually, or be changed when running the setup scripts from the command line.
+Each of these parameters can be changed manually, or be changed when running the setup scripts from the command line.

 Disclaimer: <br>
 While CHEW is designed to work with low memory requirements and high speed, it can write large temporary files to memory when using MSFragger and DIAMOND.